dhthwy/r/README.md

 # r

 "
+When someone has already had it shoveled onto them until buried...
+I mean cmon, don't add more unless you're wanting to eat some yourself.

+Tired of people claiming 'bs.'
+These things are real and they don't just go away.

+Stress-induced hyperalgesia

+By contrast, exposure to prolonged/chronic stress or future-oriented anxiety or depression generally leads to hyperalgesia i.e. an exacerbation of pain, referred toas stress-induced hyperalgesia (Rhudy& Meagher, 2000).
+Stress-induced hyperalgesia is of clinical relevance, given that a high percentage of chronic pain patients have some form of stress-related psychiatric disorder.
+For example, patients with pain disorders are more likely to develop anxiety compared to the healthy population.
+"

+"
 I don't know if this is bs or not, but it sure makes sense.

 I've had infections and inflamation from it.
 I had a big knot on my arm from one.
 That's how my WHOLE body feels all the time.